vmware/powershell-module-for-vmware-cloud-foundation-power-management/README.md

 **Note** More usage examples are available in the scripts.
 ___
 # Troubleshooting
-- ESXi hosts must have SSH service up, running and accessible from the machine running the scripts.
+- ESXi hosts must have SSH service up, running and accessible from the machine running the scripts (Required for VMware Cloud Foundation before version 4.5.0).
 - In case of a failure, run the script with the same parameters in order to overcome some errors.
 - Identify the step that is causing the issue and continue the sequence following the manual guide in VMware Cloud Foundation documentation.
 - During shutdown of the management domain, if SDDC Manager is already stopped, the only option is to continue by following the manual steps in the VMware Cloud Foundation documentation.